 Douady, R. and Taleb, N.N.
 Statistical Undecidability Under what conditions on the metadistribution of the probability measure is a statistical formally decidable.

 Power laws and stochastic tail Exponents mixtures of power laws.

-Some BS detecting papers
+Some BS detecting papers that precede the project

 Taleb, N.N., 2014, (On The conflation of long volatility and fat tails), Quantitative Finance.
 A strange overactive smear-campaigner, Eric Falkenstein, extremely innocent of probability, kept spreading all manner of disinformation about my work.
 While it may have been ineffective in stopping the spread of my ideas, the strawmanship resulted in people mistaking the tails with the scale of the distribution.
 This is meant to correct.